Seagate/halon/docs/hld.md

   <dt>[fr.composite-failure]</dt>
   <dd>The FRP formalism we have used is capable of making decisions
-      based on input from multiple sources, arbitrarily far into the past.</dd>
+      based on input from multiple producers, arbitrarily far into the past.</dd>
 </dl>